ABOUT THE VACANT BUILDING REGISTRATION PROGRAM

 - represent disinvestment in the area

-With the passage of the FY2017 annual budget, the City Council has expanded the program area for the Vacant Building Registration Program.
-The expansion is effective on January 1, 2017.
-The areas to be incorporated into the program footprint include:
+With the passage of the FY2017 annual budget, the City Council expanded the program area for the Vacant Building Registration Program.
+The expansion was effective on January 1, 2017.
+The areas incorporated into the program footprint include:

-- A 1/2 mile buffer around the Central Business District, which is currently within the program area;
+- A 1/2 mile buffer around the Central Business District;

-- A 1/2 mile buffer around the Historic Districts, which are currently within the program area;
+- A 1/2 mile buffer around the Historic Districts;

-- Neighborhood Conservation Districts and a 1/2 buffer around them;
+- Neighborhood Conservation Districts and a 1/2 buffer around each;

 - The Eastpoint and Choice Neighborhoods;